Die PARTEI: Platform

 According to Die PARTEI, political goals are overrated; on the other hand, PARTEI promises a "modern" version of politics—i.e., they will ask for popular opinion and, once in power, will do something completely different.

 The party describes itself in the left-right politics scheme with "There cannot be anything, mustn't be anything and won't be anything left and right of the party!"
 (This is a reference to a famous sentence by Bavarian Minister-President Franz Josef Strauß: "There must not be a democratically legitimised party right of the CSU.")

 The PARTEI often caricatures the slogans of other political parties in their own campaigns.
 Examples include "Hamburg – city in the North!", "overcome contents" (Inhalte überwinden), "Education starts with 'E'" (Bildung fängt mit 'B' an), "Youth crime – not with us!", and "A unicorn for everyone" (Einhorn für alle).

-By using satirical ways of running a campaign or making politics, the PARTEI highlights problems in the established system.
-For instance, the PARTEI successfully effected reforms of German party financing by selling 100-euro notes (and two postcards) for €105.
-German political parties are funded by the federal government based on their election results, donations, membership numbers, and income from the sale of merchandise (e.g. t-shirts, stickers).
-The far-right Eurosceptic party Alternative for Germany (AfD) sold gold bars to its members, taking advantage of the fact that at the time the funding was based on revenue and not profit.
-This dramatically increased the AfD's federal funding.
-The PARTEI's campaign "Buy Money!" ("Geld kaufen!") led to a successful court decision and a change to party financing laws, closing the loophole.
+The PARTEI has used satire to highlight problems with German party financing that successfully led to reforms.
+German political parties are funded by the federal government based on election results, donations, membership numbers, and income from the sale of merchandise (e.g. t-shirts, stickers).
+The far-right Eurosceptic party Alternative for Germany (AfD) sold gold bars to its members, as at the time the funding was based on revenue and not profit, dramatically increasing the AfD's share of federal funding.
+In 2014, the PARTEI launched its "Buy Money!" ("Geld kaufen!") campaign, selling 100-euro notes (and two postcards) for €105.
+In 2015, the PARTEI sold one thousand "discounted" 100-euro notes for 80 euros each.
+Both campaigns criticized Germany's party financing system that were being exploited by the far-right.
+The campaigns led to a successful court decision and a change to party financing laws, closing the loophole.

 Despite starting out as a purely satirical party intended to gather protest votes, Die PARTEI has since adopted some actual policy positions, including environmentalism, anti-authoritarianism, pro-Europeanism, and some others described as left-leaning.
 The party has also been described as humanist.
 In their 2021 party program, Die PARTEI supports the implementation of universal basic income.